basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 {{#1.3.0-}}Riaknostic is an open source project developed by Basho Technologies and Riak community members.
 The code is available in the Riaknostic Github repository.

-Getting started with Riaknostic is easy, and instructions for installation and use are provided on the Riaknostic website (linked above).
+Getting started with Riaknostic is easy, and instructions for installation and use are provided on the [Riaknostic website](http://riaknostic.basho.com/).
 Once downloaded and installed, Riaknostic adds a `diag` subcommand to the `riak-admin` command.{{/1.3.0-}}

 {{#1.3.0+}}As of Riak version 1.3, Riaknostic is installed with Riak by default and exposed through the `riak-admin diag` command interface.
 It is an open source project developed by Basho Technologies and Riak community members.
 The code is available in the Riaknostic Github repository. {{/1.3.0+}}